Robert F Mullen, PhD

 The consequent onset of emotional malfunction impels us to undervalue or repress our character strengths, virtues, and attributes.
 Our symptomatic resistance and repression of healthy memories and emotions continue to negatively impact our self-beliefs and image.

-Recovery and self-empowerment have three objectives: to (1) replace or overwhelm our negative thoughts and behaviors with healthy, productive ones, (2) produce rapid, neurological stimulation to change the polarity of our neural network and, (3) regenerate our self-esteem.
 The successful realization of these objectives compels us to recognize and celebrate the extraordinariness of our lives, confirming we are desirable and consequential.

 The obstructed and repressed properties of our self-esteem are retrievable, The circuits or neural pathways that hold this information are easily reconstructed.
 Our hippocampus, prefrontal cortex, basolateral amygdala, and other cognitive processes are activated and reactivated by will and determination.